verysonglaa/container-security-training/content/en/docs/container-basics/02-Security/02/_trust.md

 docker pull grafgabriel/alpine
 ```

-It will fail with a similiar error (also please never use this image, it is really old)
+It will fail with a similar error (also please never use this image, it is really old)

 ```
 Error: remote trust data does not exist for docker.io/grafgabriel/alpine: notary.docker.io does not have trust data for docker.io/grafgabriel/alpine